 - The classical x86 architectures cannot allow the VMM to use the classical trap-andemulation for virtualizing guest operating systems.
-How many of the following best describes the reasons? - The guest OS can be aware that it's not running in a privileged mode - A privileged instruction in the guest OS may not trigger a trap - 3 x86 does not provide a mechanism to set write-protected pages and handlers for tracing - x86's hardware-walk hierarchical page table structure prevents the use of shadow page tables.
-Visibility of privileged state.
-The guest can observe that it has - A. 0 - B. 1 - C. 2 - D. 3 - E. 4
+How many of the following best describes the reasons?

+- The guest OS can be aware that it's not running in a privileged mode

+- A privileged instruction in the guest OS may not trigger a trap

+- 3 x86 does not provide a mechanism to set write-protected pages and handlers for tracing

+- 4 x86's hardware-walk hierarchical page table structure prevents the use of shadow page

+- tables.

+- A. 0

+- B. 1

+- C. 2

+- D. 3

+- E. 4

 - Visibility of privileged state.
-The guest can observe that it has been deprivileged when it reads its code segment selector (%cs) since the current privilege level (CPL) is stored in the low two bits of %cs.
-Lack of traps when privileged instructions run - Lack of traps when privileged instructions run at user-level.
+The guest can observe that it has been deprivileged when it reads its code segment selector (%cs) since the current privilege level (CPL) is stored in the low two bits of %cs. - Lack of traps when privileged instructions run at user-level.
 For example, in privileged code popf ("pop flags") may change both ALU flags (e.g., ZF) and system flags (e.g., IF, which controls interrupt delivery).
 For a deprivileged guest, we need kernel mode popf to trap so that the VMM can emulate it against the virtual IF.
 Unfortunately, a deprivileged popf, like any user-mode popf, simply suppresses attempts to modify IF; no trap happens.